cgoolsby/sops-for-companies/blog-post.md

 *How to build a scalable, secure, and auditable secrets management system using SOPS, age encryption, and GitHub Actions*

+> 📦 **Full implementation available**: All code, scripts, and examples from this post are available at [github.com/cgoolsby/sops-for-companies](https://github.com/cgoolsby/sops-for-companies)

 ---

 ## Introduction